 - Fee assured

-Consultant Medical Oncologist who specialises in providing high quality cancer diagnosis, medical treatment, and follow-up for women (and men) with breast cancer, and women with ovarian, uterine or cervical cancer.
+Consultant Medical Oncologist who specialises in providing high quality cancer diagnosis, medical treatment, and follow-up for women (and men) with breast cancer.
+I have a long professional clinical and research career in diagnosis and treatment for patients with gynaecological cancer, however I am no longer taking referrals for ovarian, uterine or cervical cancer.

 Professor Perren is a senior consultant oncologist at Spire Leeds Hospital and St James’s Institute of Oncology in Leeds.
-Professor Perren specialises in the medical treatment of cancers using chemotherapy, hormonal therapy, supportive therapies such as bisphosphonates, and the new targeted molecular therapies such as trastuzumab (Herceptin) pertuzumab (Perjeta), trastuzumab emtansine (Kadcyla), lapatinib (Tyverb), everolimus (Afinitor), and bevacizumab (Avastin).
+Professor Perren specialises in the medical treatment of cancers using chemotherapy, hormonal therapy, supportive therapies such as bisphosphonates, and the new targeted molecular therapies such as trastuzumab (Herceptin) pertuzumab (Perjeta), trastuzumab emtansine (Kadcyla), lapatinib (Tyverb), everolimus (Afinitor), bevacizumab (Avastin), as well as the new CDK 4/6 inhibitor drugs such as palbociclib, ribociclib and abemaciclib.

-Modern treatment for cancer requires the careful integration of diagnostic procedures, surgical treatment, medical therapies with chemotherapy or endocrine therapy, and radiotherapy.
+Modern treatment for cancer requires the careful integration of diagnostic procedures, surgical treatment, medical therapies with chemotherapy, targeted molecular therapies, endocrine therapy, and radiotherapy.
 This is brought about through a multidisciplinary team approach where pathologists, radiologists, oncologists, surgeons, and specialist nurses meet on a regular basis to consider the diagnosis and optimal treatment for individual patients.

-Professor Perren is a member of the multidisciplinary team for breast cancer, and gynaecological cancers at the Leeds Cancer Centre which is based at the St James’s Institute of Oncology within the Leeds Teaching Hospitals NHS Trust.
+Professor Perren is a member of the multidisciplinary team for breast cancer at the Leeds Cancer Centre which is based at the St James’s Institute of Oncology within the Leeds Teaching Hospitals NHS Trust.
 Professor Perren works with the same team of surgeons, radiologists, and pathologists in the private sector as he does in the NHS.

 Modern cancer treatment is increasingly becoming tailored to the individual patient and their particular cancer through careful analysis of the nature and extent of the disease together with information regarding certain biological and molecular features exhibited by the cancer.
 So one patient with, say breast cancer, will not necessarily need to have the same treatment as another patient who apparently has the same disease.
-Professor Perren uses molecular analysis of the individual tumour of patients where appropriate to guide treatment using technologies such as Oncotype DX or Caris Molecular Profiling.
+Professor Perren uses molecular analysis of the individual tumour of patients where appropriate to guide treatment using technologies such as Oncotype DX or Molecular Profiling from organisations such as Caris, Myriad and OncoDNA.

 Oncologists are involved at all stages in the pathway of care, and today, where appropriate, chemotherapy or hormonal therapy maybe used as the initial form of treatment, sometimes referred to as neo-adjuvant therapy.